Policy Improvement Reinforcement Learning

 $$ \eta(p) \sim \frac{\sqrt{G-1}}{G \cdot p(1 - p)} \longrightarrow \infty. $$

 The Takeaway: As the model masters a task ($p \to 1$) or struggles with a hard one ($p \to 0$), the update magnitude uncontrollably diverges.
-This violently amplifies stochastic noise over genuine learning signals, inevitably driving the policy into mode collapse.
+This violently amplifies stochastic noise over genuine learning signals, inevitably driving the policy into training instability.

 Core Insight: Policy Improvement Reinforcement Learning (PIRL)